Battle of Empress Augusta Bay: Battle

-As the Japanese ships sortied towards Cape Torokina, the Americans were already in the process of withdrawing most of their landing craft and troop transports from around Cape Torokina, and assembling them to the southwest of Empress Augusta Bay.
+As the Japanese ships cruised towards Cape Torokina, the Americans were already in the process of withdrawing most of their landing craft and troop transports from around Cape Torokina, and assembling them to the southwest of Empress Augusta Bay.
 The 12 transports were ordered to depart around 18:00, while four cargo vessels, still only partially unloaded, remained.
 The US minelayers operating off Cape Moltke were also withdrawn.
 Meanwhile, US reconnaissance aircraft had detected Omori's force, and in response Merrill's force, which had been shelling Japanese positions around Buka in northern Bougainville the day before, began steaming north from around Vella Lavella to intercept, departing before midnight on 1/2 November.
 They subsequently established themselves to block the entrance to Empress Augusta Bay.
 The Japanese approached from the northwest, aiming to bombard the invasion force in their transports and on the shore.
 At 01:30 on 2 November, Haguro was struck amidships by an American aerial attack.
 The resulting damage necessitated a significant reduction in speed for the entire formation.

 The Americans made radar contact at 02:27 on 2 November.
 Merrill subsequently shook his force out into three columns, sending Burke's destroyers to attack the Japanese northern flank, while the cruisers turned about to remain out of torpedo range, with the remaining destroyers from Austin's group being tasked with launching a torpedo attack on the southern flank.
 From the leading position in the American formation, Burke sent the four destroyers of DesDiv 45 forward for a torpedo attack and at 02:46 fired a salvo toward the Japanese.
 Around the same time, the Sendai-led division fired eight torpedoes.
-Each attack was detected and both groups maneuvered away from the torpedoes.
+Each attack was detected, and both groups maneuvered away from the torpedoes.
 The Japanese fleet became separated into three groups in the confusion.

 Merrill then ordered DesDiv 46 to attack.
 Unprepared, Foote misinterpreted the command and was separated from the other ships.
 Despite her captain's best efforts, Foote was unable to effectively rejoin the fight and was in some danger of colliding with other friendly ships.
 At around 02:50, when it became apparent that DesDiv 45's torpedo attack had failed to achieve complete surprise, the American cruisers opened fire, quickly disabling Sendai, whose rudder jammed.